csk731/csk731/README.md

 - ⚡ Fun fact: ...
 -->

 # Hello!
-I'm Chaitanya 👋
+I'm Chaitanya Allu👋

-I believe in the magic of code and the limitless possibilities it brings.
-With a cup of Code, and a touch of creativity, I'm crafting the future of technology.
+I’m a software engineer who thrives at the intersection of creativity and code.
+With a passion for building secure, scalable systems and a knack for solving real-world problems, I bring both precision and innovation to the table.

 ### About me 🧑‍💻
-- 🎓 Currently pursuing a Master's in Computer Science (Software Engineering) from University of Missouri-Kansas City.
+- 🎓 Graduate Student in Computer Science (Software Engineering), University of Missouri–Kansas City.
-- 🧠 Continuously enhancing my problem solving skill by Data Structures & Algorithms to conquer new coding horizons.
+- 🧠 Continuously sharpening my problem solving skills by Data Structures & Algorithms to conquer new coding horizons.
-- 🌱 Passionate about full stack development.
+- 💡 Passionate about Full Stack Development and Distributed Systems.
-- 🕵️‍♂️ Exploring the mysteries of tech, one bug at a time.
+- 🐞 Debugging enthusiast who enjoys untangling complex technical issues.

 ### My Profiles 🌐